klaytn/klaytn-docs/docs/klaytn/README.md

 network handling RPC API requests and processing data sent to and from service chains.

+To setup an Endpoint Node for you application, read the [installation and operation guide of Endpoint Node](../node/endpoint-node/README.md).

 #### Bootnode

-Bootnodes are special type nodes operated by Klaytn to help newly joining nodes register to the network and to discover other nodes to connect with.
+Bootnodes are special-type nodes operated by Klaytn to help newly joining nodes register to the network and to discover other nodes to connect with.
 CN bootnodes reside within the CNN and are not exposed to the public, while PN and EN bootnodes are publicly visible.
 PN bootnodes only allow permitted PNs to